 The Women’s Library has had several homes.
 After the Second World War it moved to Fawcett House at 27 Wilfred Street, Westminster.
 Financial troubles in the 1970s meant that the Fawcett Society sought a new home for its library and in 1977 the Library moved into the basement of the City Polytechnic in Old Castle Street in Aldgate.
 By the 1990s, the basement was cramped and flooding meant that new premises had to be found.
 In 2002 The Women’s Library moved across the road to the Wash House site.
 Ten years later another home was needed, and LSE became the new custodians in 2013.

 Contributed by Gillian Murphy (Curator, LSE Library)

 Find out more about the origins of the Women’s Library at LSE Library’s exhibition Endless Endeavours: from the 1866 Women’s Suffrage Petition to the Fawcett Society.
-The exhibition gallery is at the entrance of the Library.

 Ray Strachey, Women’s Suffrage and Women’s Service, 1928